 As you proceed through the rose-adorned arch, covered with rampant Rosa banksiae ‘Lutea’ and Rosa ‘Dublin Bay’, you can spot on the left the Wisteria with its racemes of scented pea flowers which bloom in late spring.

-Against the wall you can see the remains of the old glass house, which was used to display exotic plants that were thought unable to withstand Cornish climate.
+Against the wall stand the remains of the old glass house, which was used to display exotic plants that were thought unable to withstand Cornish climate.

 The Colonel’s Garden